cstl-kaist/cs473-2025-fall/logistics.md

 * Team Project: 40%
 * Final Exam: 30%
 * Reading Response: 10%
-* Class & Studio participation/attendance: 10%
+* Class, Studio, and Activity participation/attendance: 20%
-* Topic Presentation: 10%

 **Rubric-based grading**: Most assignments and project milestones will be graded based on a set of rubrics, which are designed by course staff to best capture the learning objectives of an assignment.
 But please keep in mind that design work is inherently subjective.